dtcenter/METdataio/doc/README.md

-# METdb
+# METdatadb
-METdb is a Python rewrite of capabilities in METviewer.
+METdatadb is a Python rewrite of capabilities in METviewer.